-This campaign is to realise the once in a lifetime opportunity to develop an exceptional new museum and gallery of national and international significance.
+This campaign was to realise the once in a lifetime opportunity to develop an exceptional new museum and gallery of national and international significance.

-The new museum and gallery will be located in the city centre Grade II* Town Hall.
+The new museum and gallery is located in the city centre Grade II* Town Hall.
 It opened on 8 June 2018.
 The Trust raised over £1.6 million towards the project.

 In July 2013 the St Albans Museums and Galleries Trust received £10,000 from the Heritage Lottery Fund (“HLF”) for their project “enhancing fundraising for the future”.
 A fundraising consultant was commissioned to help the Trust develop their knowledge, skills and confidence to achieve a step change in their ability to attract investment and donations from individuals and companies to support the plans for the museums and wider culture and heritage.